1996 San Diego Padres season

 The 1996 San Diego Padres season was the 28th season in franchise history.
-They finished in first place in the NL West with a 90-72 won-loss record, one game ahead of the Los Angeles Dodgers.
+They finished in first place in the National League West with a 91–71 won-loss record, one game ahead of the Los Angeles Dodgers.
+After trailing the Dodgers by two games heading into the final series of the season against them, the Padres recorded a three-game sweep to win the division crown.